How the Digital Era Is Redefining Customer Experience

 As our methods of communication have proliferated, we haven’t always been quick to figure out how to integrate them.
 This has left us struggling to juggle all of our methods of communication and give customers what they want — instant access to businesses via the channels they use and prefer.

-A CCaaS solution can help businesses satisfy these ends as we hurtle forward toward a business landscape that favors conversational commerce by lowering costs, promising delivery anywhere and filling the gaps between customers and the growing number of channels through which they can communicate with your brand.
+A CCaaS solution can help businesses satisfy these ends as we hurtle forward toward a business landscape that favors digital customer service by lowering costs, promising delivery anywhere and filling the gaps between customers and the growing number of channels through which they can communicate with your brand.

 Editor's note: This post has been updated from original version.